faizahmad87/job-portal-new/README.md

-# Job Portal - Full-Stack Application
+# Job Portal - Full-Stack Application [Visit My Website](https://job-portal-client-lyart.vercel.app/dashboard)

 This project is a simple **Job Portal** platform where an **admin** can manage job postings, track candidates who apply for those jobs, and create job-specific assessments.
 The platform helps streamline the hiring process by allowing admins to: